No competition: 3 ways to stop comparing yourself to others

 No matter how many people cheer us on or are in our corner, if we are unable to embrace our own identity, we will always see ourselves from a place of lack.
 We will continually come up short because we see ourselves as never good enough, not smart enough, or can’t do enough.
 These ideas are merely lies meant to distract us from seeing our true identity in Christ.

 We can decide to move from a perspective of comparison at any time.
-Here are three ways to put an end to comparison today.
+Here are three ways to stop comparing yourself to others.

 Cultivate a grateful mindset

 A grateful mindset causes us to focus on all the beauty in our own lives.
 Being grateful enables us to shift our thoughts from seeing lack to seeing potential.
 God made no mistake in the way He created us.
 If we can see the good in others, surely we can do the same for ourselves.
 Comparison isn’t a thief.
 When we compare ourselves to others, we freely give away our time, our energy and our joy.
 The moment we shift our perspective to gratitude, we take back our time, our energy and our joy.

 So how we create this mindset?

 - Start each day with praise.
 Thank God for making you for who you are.

 - Replace negative language.
 Every time you find yourself saying ugly statements like, “I am not good enough” replace it with the truth of God.
 Identify scripture that reinforces who you are in Christ.